 Ellie Benson was named to The Summit League All-Academic team, becoming just the second Jackrabbit named to the team.

 Cirillo, who became SDSU’s 12th volleyball coach, spent five years as the associate head coach at IUPUI.
 During her tenure, the Jaguars recorded four of their best seasons, winning three Summit League regular-season titles, playing in three consecutive Summit League championships, winning the 2013 Summit League championship and advancing to their first NCAA Tournament.
 Cirillo also coached a two-time honorable mention all-American in Kaitlyn Hickey.

 As IUPUI’s recruiting coordinator, Cirillo recruited and coached multiple Summit League award-winning student-athletes both on and off the court.

-During her five years as assistant coach at Missouri Southern State, Cirillo worked directly in the development of the squad’s middle blockers, helping MSSU reach the South Central Regional Tournament and a top-25 American Volleyball Coaches Association ranking in 2006.
+During five years as an assistant coach at Missouri Southern State, Cirillo worked directly in the development of the squad’s middle blockers, helping MSSU reach the South Central Regional Tournament and a top-25 American Volleyball Coaches Association ranking in 2006.